 FOX NFL Analyst, Member of Pro Football Hall of Fame

-Long’s sharp wit and keen analysis have made him a sought-after guest writer for books and publications including Football for Dummies, USA Today and Cosmopolitan magazine.
-He has also written the introduction to the Bo Jackson biography “Bo Knows Bo.”
+Long’s sharp wit and keen analysis have made him a sought-after guest writer for books and publications including Football for Dummies, USA Today and Cosmopolitan Magazine.
+He also wrote the introduction to the Bo Jackson biography Bo Knows Bo.

 Long is a co-owner and contributor to The Experts Network (TXN), an interactive digital sports network consisting of sports analysis along with Cris Collinsworth, Boomer Esiason, Phil Simms, Nick Faldo and Cal Ripken, Jr. Launched in April 2011, the TXN specializes in the development of digital and original programming, repurposed content and high-end special events.
 The interactive platform formulates strategic distribution partnerships with online sports networks and serves as the online “destination” sports property.

 In addition to his professional duties, he has been active in charity work with focus on children, health issues and youth athletics.
 In 2001, Long was named “Man of the Year” by the Walter Camp Foundation for his philanthropic efforts in the community.
 He is also a past recipient of the West Coast Father’s Day Council “Father of the Year” award and was the founding National Chairman for Athletes & Entertainers for Kids.
 For many years, Long and his wife, Diane, have been dedicated supporters of Boys & Girls Clubs, both in Central Virginia and Montana.
 He has made several trips to military bases in the United States and around the world, individually, and also with the USO.

 Long resides in Virginia with his wife, Diane.
 They have three sons and two grandchildren.